-For this shellfish area 1 biota sample was available from 2008.
-There were no water samples available.
-The shellfish guideline values for biota outlined in Table 1 were not breached in the available sample.
+For this designated area there is 1 water sample available from 2004 but there are no biota samples available.
+The mandatory values outlined in Table 1 were not breached in the water sample.

-Faecal coliform biota results were also available from the MI for November 2008.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in this sample.
+Faecal coliform biota results were also available from the MI from February 2009, May 2009 and August 2009.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in the August 2009 sample.